ufidon/java/mod3/labs/README.md

 * The location of a character is its bottom-left corner
 * The rotation pivot point is the center of the character

+Extra credits
+---
-10% Extra credits are given for fixing the defect:
+* 10% Extra credits are given for fixing the defect:

 ![fixed](./images/extra.png)